 The PACT Collaborative helps healthcare systems and providers create a comprehensive process to respond to harm in a holistic and compassionate manner.
-The PACT Collaborative goes far beyond the trainings that many organizations have previously undertaken, featuring new tools and resources, metrics, individualized learning from core faculty, and shared learning among peers.
+The PACT Collaborative goes far beyond the trainings that many organizations have previously undertaken by featuring new tools and resources, metrics, individualized learning from core faculty, and shared learning among peers.
 PACT will help organizations move from a disjointed and inconsistent response to harm events to a highly reliable process for responding to patient harm that supports the needs of all involved.
-One of the unique benefits of PACT participation is the cross-fertilization of ideas and learning among the Collaborative Teams that this approach facilitates.